Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Floating Point and Value

-1. Right Click on the GameEnging.Tests project and select add class name the class BossEnemyShould.
+1. Right Click on the GameEngine.Tests project and select add class name the class BossEnemyShould.

 2. Now we will add a test precision point on our return value.